 Accounting for tax positions requires judgments, including estimating reserves for potential uncertainties.
 We also assess our ability to utilize tax attributes, including those in the form of carry forwards for which the benefits have already been reflected in the financial statements.
-While we believe the resulting tax balances as of December 31, 2017 and 2018 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
-See Note 13 to our Consolidated Financial Statements for the year ended December 31, 2018 for further information regarding income taxes.
+While we believe the resulting tax balances as of December 31, 2018 and 2019 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
+See Note 14 to our Consolidated Financial Statements for the year ended December 31, 2019 for further information regarding income taxes.
 We have filed or are in the process of filing local and foreign tax returns that are subject to audit by the respective tax authorities.
 The amount of income tax we pay is subject to ongoing audits by the tax authorities, which often result in proposed assessments.
 We believe that we adequately provided for any reasonably foreseeable outcomes related to tax audits and settlement.
 However, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, audits are closed or when statute of limitations on potential assessments expire.

 We are subject to taxation in the United States, as well as a number of foreign jurisdictions.
 In December 2017, the United States enacted U.S. tax reform.
 The legislation implements many new U.S. domestic and international tax provisions.
-A year after enactment, some aspects of U.S. tax reform still remain unclear, and although additional clarifying guidance has been issued (by the Internal Revenue Services, and the U.S. Treasury Department), there are still some areas that may not be clarified for some time.
-Also, a number of U.S. states have not yet updated their laws to take into account the new federal legislation.
+Some aspects of U.S. tax reform still remain unclear, and although additional clarifying guidance has been issued (by the Internal Revenue Services, and the U.S. Treasury Department), there are still some areas that may not be clarified for some time.
+Also, many of U.S. states have not yet updated their laws to take into account the new federal legislation.
 As a result, there may be further impact of the new laws on our future results of operations and financial condition.
 It is possible that U.S. tax reform, or interpretations under it, could change and could have an adverse effect on us, and such effect could be material.

-During the year ended December 31, 2018, we completed our accounting for the income tax effects of the Tax Act.
-We adjusted our net operating losses to account for the additional transition tax expense of \$3.5 million added to the provisional amounts of \$2 million recorded at December 31, 2017 for the enactment-date effects of the Tax Act, for a total transition tax expense of \$5.5 million.
-As a result of utilizing our net operating losses, no tax expense was ultimately paid.
-We elected to account for GILTI as a current-period expense when incurred.
-Legislation and clarifying guidance are expected to continue to be issued by the U.S. Treasury Department and various states in 2019, which could have a material adverse impact on the value of our U.S. deferred tax assets, result in significant changes to currently computed income tax liabilities for past and current tax periods, and increase our future U.S. tax expense.
+We have elected to account for global intangible low-taxed income ("GILTI") as a current-period expense when incurred.
+Legislation and clarifying guidance are expected to continue to be issued by the U.S. Treasury Department and various states in 2020, which could have a material adverse impact on the value of our U.S. deferred tax assets, result in significant changes to currently computed income tax liabilities for past and current tax periods, and increase our future U.S. tax expense.